CCA-Public/diskimageprocessor/README.md

 ## Disk image extensions recognized

 Disk Image Processor recognizes which files are disk images by their file extensions.
-Currently, it looks for the following extensions:
+Currently, it looks for the following extensions (case-insensitive):

-* .E01
+* .e01
 * .000
 * .001
 * .raw
 * .img
 * .dd
 * .iso

-*To add extensions to this list, add them as elements in the tuple inside `file.endswith((".E01", ".000", ".001", ".raw", ".img", ".dd", ".iso"))` on line 353 of `diskimageprocessor.py` and/or line 261 of `diskimageanalyzer.py`.*

 ## Installation and dependencies